• Accessibility

 Wild Center and Wild Walk

-The 115-acre Wild Center is a natural history museum that draws you into the vast beauty of Adirondack Park and brings a new perspective to nature.
-Don't miss the museum's Wild Walk treetop trail, where you can get a bird's-eye view of the Adirondacks while walking through the network of bridges, a giant woven "spider's web," and an observatory deck designed like a nest.
+The 115-acre Wild Center is a natural history museum that draws you into the vast beauty of the Adirondack Park and brings a new perspective to nature.
+Don't miss the museum's Wild Walk treetop trail, where you can get a bird's-eye view of the Adirondacks while walking through a network of bridges, a giant woven "spider's web," and an observatory deck designed like a nest.

 Winter Olympic Experiences